 My name is Istanbul.
 That’s what they call me, what they have been calling me for a century past; but I have been Constantinople, city of Constantine; I began as Byzantium, and have had many names since: The Gate of Heavenly Felicity, Dersaadet, Dar’üssadet, New Rome, Asitane, Daraliye, He Polis, Tsargrad, Stamboul, Konstantiniyye … Mortals are like that, forever changing names, laws and borders!
 I laugh at these mortals taking themselves so seriously in their fleeting mortal world of false illusion, fears and shadows.
 Had anyone thought to consult me, I would have chosen “Queen of All I Survey”, which is what I am, anyway.
 I am Queen of Queens, City of Cities; I have walked with emperors and sultans, shared the confidences of travelers and poets.
 Aspiring authors still line up to write about me.
 In fact, here comes one now!”

-According to Strabo, the Greek geographer from Amasya in today’s Turkey who lived 64 BC-AD 24, the city was founded on the Acropolis (Sarayburnu) in the seventh century (Around 667-657) B.C. by colonists from Megara (A Dorian city in Greece), led by Byzas, though it is known that the area had been inhabited much earlier than that.
-In fact, 2004 excavations during the construction work of rail and subway network revealed a port in which 8000-year old artifacts were unearthed.
+According to Strabo, the Greek geographer from Amasya in today’s Turkey who lived 64 B.C.-A.D.
+24, the city was founded on the Acropolis (Sarayburnu) in the seventh century (Around 667) B.C. by colonists from Megara (A Dorian city in Greece), led by Byzas, though it is known that the area had been inhabited much earlier than that.
+In fact, 2004 excavations during the construction work of rail and subway network that linked Europe and Asia via a tunnel under the Bosphorus revealed a 4th century port in Yenikapı where 8000-year old artifacts were unearthed.

 According to the legend, before coming to Istanbul, Megarian leader Byzas went to oracle in Delphi to ask his advice as to where to make their settlement.
 The answer was a location in Istanbul “across the city of the blind”.
 They came and saw an earlier settlement in the Asian side, Chalcedon, today’s Kadıköy.
 They concluded that these people were indeed blind as they settled there instead of such a beautiful place where they settled now.
 They named their city as Byzantium after their leader’s name “Byzas”.